joegatto/ocejwcd/README.md

 - For URN (Uniform Resource Name) the structure may be unfamiliar but is quite simple. urn:namespace:otherdata
   - The scheme for a URN is always urn.
-  - The namespace is specific to a single entity or organisation.
+  - The namespace is specific to a single entity or organization.

 Every domain can be registered to only one entity.

-The cliente-server model, the two important parties in the transfer of networked information are the computer requesting information (client) and the machine assigned with the duty of providing that information (server).
+The client-server model, the two important parties in the transfer of networked information are the computer requesting information (client) and the machine assigned with the duty of providing that information (server).

 In order to deliver data from one endpoint to another we need to use a standard, well-accepted protocol.